How COVID-19 Could Increase the Risk of War

 Regardless of what happens whenever the pandemic is resolved, it will be tempting to point to the coronavirus as the cause.
 But the shape of the post-pandemic world was forming long before the virus began to spread.
 The risk of war was already rising.

 If leaders are smart, they will take seriously the warning signs exposed by this global emergency and work to reverse the drift toward war.
 Countries, particularly the United States, need to fight the urge to turn inward and increase defense spending at any sign of trouble.
 Further militarizing foreign engagements will only enflame tensions and make matters worse.
-No country can shoot its way out of worsening circumstances.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+No country can shoot its way out of worsening circumstances.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 Instead, the United States should take the lead, reducing its military commitments and avoiding any ill-advised military interventions.
 Foreign relations should be characterized by diplomacy and development, not defense.
 The United States will need to make up with its friends and reengage in multilateral efforts to tackle global problems and resolve ongoing civil wars.
 International institutions should be consolidated and modernized to better respond to an unstable world with gathering threats like infectious diseases, climate change, growing inequality and demographic shifts.
 With the international order slowly crumbling and the United States retreating to focus on its own internal problems, the tendency for other countries will be to enhance their own border protections.
 But even in the absence of U.S. leadership, other countries are better served by increasing their international diplomacy and engagement, rather than buttressing their own defenses.